steltenpower/ResearchToolsImprovementSuggestions/README.md

 I see little and big confusion and other room for improvement while supporting Endnote, Qualtrics, atlas.ti and others:

 Endnote:
-- Find in Cite-While-You-Write needs to show nr of references searched through, fuzzy search and the ability to change which folders shared with you are also searched through
+- Find in Cite-While-You-Write needs to show nr of references searched through, fuzzy search and the ability to change which groups shared with you are also searched through
 - Easier to install on more browsers and more word processors
 - when DOI is available, use that to retrieve metadata.
 - Show what Wayback machine has for webcontent and offer to submit snapshot of current state
 - Allow multiple file upload for "Import references"
 - For both import and export use what the filetype says
-- Rename Groups.
+- Rename the concept of Groups.
 Is it a Folder?
 Is it a filter (based on tags)?
 Also to make "find duplicates" easier to grasp
 - rename&reorder Collect: "Search Online | New Reference | Import References" into "Search | Import | Create"
 - Some day we'll escape simulating the paper era and have citation styles as a reading option, instead of a 'print' option.